TuringBitChain/MetaTXID/README.md

 ## Abstract

-a layered hash model for metadata in blockchain transaction
+a layered hash model for metadata of blockchain transaction